 Take advantage of the data from your organic Facebook posts to get a clear picture of what content your audience responds to and engages with.

-To learn about your followers, users you’ve reached, and anyone who’s engaged with your Page, visit Facebook Insights.
-Facebook Insights is a free tool that provides demographic information (among other valuable data sets).
+To learn about your followers, users you’ve reached, and anyone who’s engaged with your Page, visit Facebook Page Insights.
+Facebook Insights is a free tool that provides demographic information (among other valuable data points).

 Facebook Insights can usually be found at the top of your Page toolbar, under the “More” dropdown menu.
 Click “Insights”, and you’ll find demographic information under the left-hand “People” tab.